syncfusion-content/windowsforms-docs/WindowsForms/Classic/DateTimePicker/FAQ/How-to-navigate-to-current-date-in-DateTimePicker.md

 ---
 layout: post
 title: Navigate to date | DateTimePickerAdv | WindowsForms | Syncfusion
-description: Learn here about how to navigate or select to current date in the Windows Forms DateTimePickerAdv control.
+description: Learn about How to navigate to current date in DateTimePickerAdv ? support in Syncfusion Windows Forms DateTimePickerAdv(Classic) control and more details.
 platform: WindowsForms
 control: DateTimePickerAdv
 documentation: ug
 ---

-# How to navigate to current date in DateTimePickerAdv ?
+# How to navigate to current date in DateTimePickerAdv ? in Windows Forms DateTimePickerAdv(Classic)

 In DateTimePicker, we can navigate to current date by using the [NavigateToCurrentDate](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.DateTimePickerAdv.html#Syncfusion_Windows_Forms_Tools_DateTimePickerAdv_NavigateToCurrentDate_System_Boolean_) method.